 Are you concerned that you or someone you care about has a gambling problem?

-Call the Connecticut Problem Gambling Helpline Toll-Free • Confidential • 24-hour Assistance
+Call the Connecticut Problem Gambling Helpline: Toll-Free • Confidential • 24-hour Assistance

 In 1993, the Connecticut Council on Problem Gambling’s Helpline was introduced to Connecticut.
 In 1994, funding was received from the Mashantucket Pequot Tribal Nation, which enabled the Helpline to begin operations 24 hours a day/7 days a week for callers seeking help with a gambling problem.
-Currently, the Helpline is funded by the Mashantucket Pequot and Mohegan tribes and the CT Department of Mental Health and Addiction Services, Helpline calls are answered by trained who assist callers in gathering needed information, exploring options for treatment, and/or providing support during a time of crisis.
+Currently, the Helpline is funded by the Mashantucket Pequot and Mohegan tribes and the Connecticut Department of Mental Health and Addiction Services.
+Helpline calls are answered by trained clinicians, who assist callers in gathering needed information, exploring options for treatment, and/or providing support during a time of crisis.
 Referrals to treatment services and/or self help groups, such as Gamblers Anonymous or Gam-Anon, are often made.

 The primary purpose of the Problem Gambling Helpline is to provide free, immediate, and culturally and linguistically relevant support and referral assistance, 24 hours a day, 7 days a week, to problem gamblers, family members and others who have been adversely affected by problem gambling.